rebecca-hallas/QuoteGenerator/README.md

 # QuoteGenerator
-A vanilla javascript application designed to generate random inspirational quotes
+A vanilla javascript application that generates random quotes.